mbaumer/us_hep_funding/docs/_states/CO.md

 <a name="CO-03"></a>
 [Back to top](#top)
 ## CO-03 -- Rep. Scott Tipton (R)
+### Committees
+Scott Tipton is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $37,000.00 in SC HEP grants.